 If you had tubal occlusion, you will need to use contraception until your first period to protect yourself from pregnancy.

 If you had hysteroscopic sterilisation, you will need to use another form of contraception for around three months after surgery.
 After scans have confirmed that the implants are in the correct position, you will no longer need contraception.

-Sterilisation will not protect you from sexually transmitted infections, so continue to use barrier contraception such as condoms if you are unsure of your partner's sexual health.
+Sterilisation will not protect you from STIs, so continue to use barrier contraception such as condoms if you are unsure of your partner's sexual health.